When to take beta-blockers

 - you’re a woman trying to get pregnant

-If you want to stop taking your beta-blockers, for example, because they cause unpleasant side-effects, talk to your doctor for advice.
-He or she may be able to give you a different medicine to try while you slowly stop the beta-blocker.
-You will probably need to take smaller doses of your beta-blocker over a few weeks until you stop completely.
+If you want to stop taking your beta-blockers, for example because they cause unpleasant side-effects, talk to your doctor for advice.
+They may be able to give you a different medicine to try while you slowly stop the beta-blocker.
+You will probably need to take smaller doses of your beta-blocker over a few weeks until you stop them completely.

 - British Heart Foundation